-The Class Allocation Project will provide students with a personalised timetable, giving them the details they need to more easily plan their time and study, dramatically improving their timetabling experience.
-Students will be able to view the times of their enrolled learning activities, select their preferred tutorial, practical and laboratory times and generate a personalised timetable in one system.
+The Class Allocation Project is improving students’ timetabling experience by providing them a personalised timetable, and the details they need to more easily plan their time and study.
+Students will be able to view the times of their enrolled learning activities, select their preferred tutorial, practical and laboratory times and generate a personalised timetable, in one system.

 How will it improve our services?